 FAQs for International and EU Students

-A2: Please look into your travel carefully, checking guidelines of the country you are travelling from and the guidelines issued by the UK Government, which can be seen here.
+A1.
+Please look into your travel carefully, checking guidelines of the country you are traveling from and the guidelines issued by the UK Government, which can be seen here.

-If you are travelling to the UK from a country which requires self-quarantine on arrival in the UK, please ensure you arrange your travel to allow for you to complete your 14 days self-quarantine before term starts on 14th September 2020.
+If you are traveling to the UK from a country that requires self-quarantine on arrival in the UK, please ensure you arrange your travel to allow for you to complete your 10 days self-isolation before the third week of semester.

 If you develop any of these symptoms, you must stay at home and arrange to have a test to see if you have COVID-19.
 Please do not come onto campus.

 You can access a test by going to a testing site or order a postal testing kit.
 All tests are booked via gov.uk/coronavirus or calling 119.
 If you have been tested positive for Coronavirus, you must notify AECC University College by emailing email@example.com in the same way you would if you were absent from the University College for any illness.

 Please be aware of other seasonal illnesses, such as meningitis and mumps, can start with similar symptoms.
 We encourage you to make sure your immunisations are up to date and to be aware of seasonal illnesses.
 For more information, please see the NHS website for mumps and for more information on meningitis please visit Meningitis Now which has specific resources for university students.

 A8: There are a number of different English language tests that we accept so if you are unable to undertake a particular test, you can consider undertaking a different one.
 More information about accepted English language qualifications can be found here.